peasead/elastic-container/README.md

 ## Usage

-This uses default creds of `elastic:password` and is intended purely for rapid testing a local Elastic stack.
+This uses default creds of `elastic:elastic`, change this in the `.env` file.

-There is zero security enabled, beyond basic auth, and this should not be Internet exposed or used anywhere in production.
+This uses basic authentication and self-signed TLS certificates; if you are planning on using this in production, you should use valid TLS certificates.

-There is zero saved data, everything is wiped when the containers are stopped.
-Again, not meant for anything but testing.
+The concept is to use for testing -> see the Elastic [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/secure-cluster.html) on securing the stack.

 ### Starting